Sasha's Roots

 • Expanded Abernathy ancestry.
 Several months ago my cousin Tracy Abernathy emailed me about a book review of "A Murder in Virginia: Southern Justice on Trial" by Suzanne Lebsock, which discussed in detail the case of a former slave, Mary Abernathy, who was brought to trial for murder in Lunenberg County, Virginia, which is the home place of Tracy's Abernathy family.
 Naturally, I checked Ancestry to see if I would find Mary Abernathy (who was exonerated) was a relative of our Abernathy's.
 It remains possible, though I didn't find the link but in the process I was able to locate many census records about the Abernathy Family.

-• African American Lives In February of 2006, PBS aired a new family history program - probably causing the largest stirring of black America's interest in family history since the debut of Roots.
+• African American Lives 2 In February of 2008, PBS aired a follow-up to their wonderful family history program.
 Of course, these days we have tools at our disposal that were unheard of so many years ago, from the widespread access to the internet and digitized online records to genetic analysis.
 This excellent program featured several known personalities in literature, music, entertainment and education and used old fashioned and high tech research methods to follow them back in time one generation at a time, but intermingling their stories to highlight the broad forces at work on many different people at different parts of history.
 It was very well done and inspiring and well worth keeping in your DVD collection.

 Help Make History!I hope most of the family has had a chance to look at the family tree on the internet, or perhaps has seen one of many reports I have made detailing parts of our extended family history.
 A lot of this information is old news, and things that were only found after many hours of research.
 Some of it was passed down in family bibles and other similar records.
 But, history is being made nearly every day, and passing on that information is something every family member can do.
 For a moment, think about some of the precious keepsakes you may have of your ancestors, and even living parents and grandparents.
 Now consider what YOU will leave behind for your descendants.
 I'm not talking about writing a will, I'm talking about a historical legacy!
 With a little thought and care right now, you can make history!
 There is no minimum age requirement for this project!